lachlan-ibm/ibmvia_autoconf/docs/global_config.rst

 .. _global-config:

-The global configuration section documents configuration which is shared between the Access Control and Federation modules of Verify Access.
+The global configuration section documents configuration which is shared between the Access Control and Federation modules of Verify Identity Access.
 This includes Advanced Configuration Properties, HTTP template pages, JavaScript mapping rules, Point of Contact profiles, Access Policies and Server Connections.